spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/security/security.md

 ---
 title: Security
 last_updated: Jan 16, 2023
 description: Explains how to check ECR image scan results and generate access keys, and introduces the web application firewall
 template: concept-topic-template
+redirect_from:
+  - /docs/cloud/dev/spryker-cloud-commerce-os/security/security.html
 ---

 This section explains how to check ECR image scan results and generate access keys, and introduces the web application firewall: